nikhxsh/learning/aws-certified-solution-architect-associate/README.md

 	- An _instance store_ provides temporary block-level storage for your instance
 	- This storage consists of a preconfigured and pre-attached block of disk storage on the same physical server that hosts the EC2 instance for which the block provides storage.
 	- The amount of the disk storage provided varies by EC2 instance type
-	- The data on an instance store volume persists only during the life of the associated instance; if you stop, hibernate, or terminate an instance, any data on instance store volumes is lost
+	- **The data on an instance store volume persists only during the life of the associated instance; if you stop, hibernate, or terminate an instance, any data on instance store volumes is lost**
 	- Maximum amount of I/O
 	- Instance store is ideal for
 		- Temporary storage of information that changes frequently, such as buffers, caches, scratch data, and other temporary content
 		- For data that is replicated across a fleet of instances, such as a load-balanced pool of web servers
-- EFS vs EBS
+- **EFS vs EBS**
 	- EBS
 		- Can be attached to only one instance at a time
 		- Locked at the AZ level
-		- gp2: IO increase if the disk size increase
+		- `gp2`: IO increase if the disk size increase
-		- io1 can increase IO independently
+		- `io1`: can increase IO independently
 		- Has snapshot options that can be restored to another AZ
-		- If root EBS volumes of instance get terminated by default if the EC2 instances gets terminated (you can disable this feature)
+		- Root EBS volumes of instance get terminated by default if the EC2 instances gets terminated (you can disable this feature)
 	- EFS
 		- Can be mounted on 100s of instances across AZ
 		- Shares website files
-		- Only for Linux Instances
+		- **Only for Linux Instances**
 		- Hight price point than EBS
 		- Can leverage EFS-IA for cost saving
-- Advanced Concepts
+- **Advanced Concepts**
 	- EC2 Nitro
 		- Underlying platform for next gen EC2 instances
 		- New virtualization tech